-IGCSE Fieldwork Students attend a residential fieldcourse as this forms an essential part of their work for Paper 4 (Alternative to Coursework).
+IGCSE Fieldwork Students attend 2 fieldwork day trips as this forms an essential part of their work for Paper 4 (Alternative to Coursework).
 The course takes place at the PGL Centre at Osmington Bay, Dorset.
 Members of the Geography Department staff are also resident during the course.

 The course is aimed directly at the subject material covered in the two years of the I.G.C.S.E. course and it prepares them for Paper 4.
 It is an excellent opportunity for students to really immerse themselves in their Geography.

 To see more details concerning the structure of the course and to look at some of the photographs taken during the recent course please follow the links.

 Sixth Form Fieldwork Fieldwork is an integral part of geographical studies in the sixth form.
 A range of fieldwork is undertaken both on a year group basis and on an individual class basis.

 Year trips are taken to Slapton, Devon.
 On top of this the school's location provides an ideal opportunity for class based fieldwork for changing places, coasts etc. All LVI students undertake an urban based trip in Southampton looking at the topic of Changing Places.

 Local Fieldwork Local fieldwork is something which the Department is very keen to promote at all levels within the School.
 This work really falls into two categories:

 A. Fieldwork undertaken during class time

 Whilst we are always keen to minimise the 'disruption' to colleagues in other Departments, it is possible to get students out during class time.
 Students can see a great deal in a double period, particularly with respect to the Human Geography of Southampton.
 Industry; housing; regeneration; perception of place; and placemaking are all elements which lend themselves to such fieldwork.

 B. Fieldwork which is carried out at other times